Not Logged in

 VISITORS FROM NON-CEPT COUNTRIES

+The following section only applies to visitors from a non CEPT countries.
 For visitors to South Africa from countries having reciprocal agreements with South Africa, the SARL will negotiate a guest licence on their behalf with the ICASA.

-1. Copy of the applicant's current operating license
+Copy of the applicant's current operating license

-2. Copy of the ID page of the applicant's passport.
+Copy of the ID page of the applicant's passport.

-3. Letter informing ICASA of your stay in South Africa
+Letter informing ICASA of your stay in South Africa

-4. Application form correctly completed.
+Application form correctly completed.

-5. Payment of R140.00 by bank transfer, or by credit card details furnished with the application form (If you wish the SARL office to process your application.).
+Payment of R140.00 for the application and R188 for the licence by bank transfer, or PayPal furnished with the application form (If you wish the SARL office to process your application.)
+Only payments in South African Rands can be accepted.

-When all is done and you are in South Africa with your guest licence, you will simply sign ZS?/ ( Home Call) where the '?' is the area you are in.
+When all is done and you are in South Africa with your guest licence, you will simply sign ZS?/ Home Call where the '?' is the area you are in.
 Click here for a map showing the different call zones.

-People wishing to take up South African Residence and apply for a South African Licence / Call sign
+People wishing to take up South African Residence and apply for a South African Licence / call sign.

-In South Africa, South African call signs can be issued to against recognised Amateur Radio Licences from other countries with which South Africa has a reciprocal agreement i.e
+In South Africa, South African call signs can be issued to against recognised Amateur Radio Licences from other countries with which South Africa has a reciprocal agreement i.e.

 United States of America